watsona4/scipy2016/SciPy2016TripReport.md

 > the maintenance of the packages that you care about through
 > conda-forge.

-- History:
-  - Use conda-build recipe (YAML file) to define how to build a package
-  - Wrote a tool called conda-build-all (formerly ObviousCI) to build dependencies in a CI framework
-  - Built the conda-recipes-scitools repository for store the recipes.
-Other s followed, including ioos/conda-build and Bioconda
-  - To keep scope down and simplify bulding, they came up with the idea of creating a Github community where each repository contained only one recipe (called feedstock).
-The community is called conda-forge
+Anaconda comes with a command line utility (called "conda") that is used by the system for package management.
+The "conda-build" command builds a package from a build recipe, which is defined in a YAML-formatted file.
+A few years ago, the presenter developed a package called ObviousCI that could be used in a CI tool to install package dependencies with conda; this capability was brought into conda through a command called "conda-build-all."
+The presenter created the "conda-recipes-scitools" repository to store the recipes used by conda-build-all.
+Others followed suit, including ioos/conda-build and Bioconda.
+As usage increased, the presenter proposed the idea of creating a Github community where each repository contained only one recipe (called a "feedstock").
+That community is called "conda-forge."

-  - Wrote conda-smithy tool that creates a recipe from a feedstock cookie-cutter and creates the Github repo for the recipe.
-Added linting for recipe standards.
-- Anyone can add a new recipe,and theres an automated system in place using Github hooks that enables this
-- Plans include an installer for speding up build process.
+The presenter has recently written the "conda-smithy" tool that creates a recipe from a feedstock template and creates the Github repository for the recipe in conda-forge.
+Anyone can add a new recipe, and there is an automated system in place using Github hooks that enables this configuration control.
+Recent additions include a linter for checking recipe standards.
+Plans include releasing an installer for speeding up the build process.

 ### GT-Py: Accelerating NumPy programs on CPU & GPU with Minimal Programming Effort \[General\]